Most Frequently Asked Business Analyst Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-A) The features and standards of a good requirement can be pointed out using a rule called SMART rule.
+Answer: The features and standards of a good requirement can be pointed out using a rule called SMART rule.

-Specific – The description of a requirement should be perfect and specific enough to understand it.
+Specific: The description of a requirement should be perfect and specific enough to understand it.

-Measurable – There are various parameters through which the requirement’s success can be measured.
+Measurable: There are various parameters through which the requirement’s success can be measured.

-Attainable – Resources should be able to achieve success with the requirement.
+Attainable: Resources should be able to achieve success with the requirement.

-Relevant – States that what results are realistically achieved.
+Relevant: States that what results are realistically achieved.

 Q #6) What makes you unique from others?

-ii) A Business Analyst should not bother regarding the risks and issues tracker of a project.
+- Should not bother regarding the risks and issues tracker of a project.

-iii) A Business Analyst should not perform activities like testing (executing the TC’s), coding or programming.
+- Should not perform activities like testing (executing the TC’s), coding or programming.

-#8) Differentiate a Risk and an issue?
+Q #8) Differentiate between a Risk and an Issue?

 The role of a BA is not to solve the issue instead should suggest some plans to control the loss/damage caused.
 And this should be marked as a precautionary measure for other projects.